Science Post: What do you know about lithium batteries (Part 2) - IMRENBATTERIES.COM

 • Absorbed Glass Mat(AGM) batteries absorb the electrolyte in a special fiberglass matting.

-Other portable rechargeable batteries include several sealed "dry cell" types, that are useful in applications such as mobile phones and laptop computers.
-Cells of this type (in order of increasing power density and cost) include nickel–cadmium (NiCd), nickel–zinc (NiZn), nickel metal hydride (NiMH), and lithium-ion (Li-ion) cells.
+Other portable rechargeable batteries include several sealed "dry cell" types, that are useful in applications such as mobile phones andĀ laptop computers.
+Cells of this type (in order of increasingĀ power densityĀ and cost) includeĀ nickel–cadmiumĀ (NiCd),Ā nickel–zincĀ (NiZn),Ā nickel metal hydrideĀ (NiMH), andĀ lithium-ionĀ (Li-ion) cells.
 Li-ion has by far the highest share of the dry cell rechargeable market.
-NiMH has replaced NiCd in most applications due to its higher capacity, but NiCd remains in use in power toolstwo-way radios, and medical equipment.
+NiMH has replaced NiCd in most applications due to its higher capacity, but NiCd remains in use inĀ power tools,Ā two-way radios, andĀ medical equipment.

-In the 2000s, developments include batteries with embedded electronics such as USBCELL, which allows charging an AA battery through a USB connector, nanoball batteries that allow for a discharge rate about 100x greater than current batteries, and smart battery packs with state-of-charge monitors and battery protection circuits that prevent damage on over-discharge.
-Low self-discharge (LSD) allows secondary cells to be charged prior to shipping.
+In the 2000s, developments include batteries with embedded electronics such asĀ USBCELL, which allows charging an AA battery through aĀ USBĀ connector,Ā nanoball batteriesĀ that allow for a discharge rate about 100x greater than current batteries, andĀ smart batteryĀ packs with state-of-charge monitors and battery protection circuits that prevent damage on over-discharge.Ā Low self-dischargeĀ (LSD) allows secondary cells to be charged prior to shipping.

 Cell types

-Many types of electrochemical cells have been produced, with varying chemical processes and designs, including galvanic cellselectrolytic cellsfuel cellsflow cells and voltaic piles.
+Many types of electrochemical cells have been produced, with varying chemical processes and designs, includingĀ galvanic cells,Ā electrolytic cells,Ā fuel cells,Ā flow cellsĀ and voltaic piles.

 Wet cell